sorbet/sorbet/website/docs/generics.md

 This is what variance checks buy in a type system: they prevent abstractions from being misused in ways that would otherwise compromise the integrity of the type checker's predictions.

+As for `private` methods and instance variables (which don't have to respect variance positions), the short answer is that the general pattern above for how to produce a contradiction doesn't apply, and it's not possible to construct any other examples which would cause problems.
+The example above relied on being able to explicitly widen the type of the receiver of a method.
+Since it's not possible to widen the type of `self`, that class of bug doesn't apply.

+_(As a technicality, this is not quite true because of `T.bind`.
+Sorbet ignores this technicality because `T.bind` is itself already an escape hatch to get out of the type system's checks, like `T.cast`.)_

 ## A `type_template` example